Riemann-Hilbert approach to a generalized sine kernel and applications: Problem to solve and main results

 \subsection{The main results}

-We now give the asymptotic behavior of the Fredholm determinant in the $x\tend+\infty$ limit: \begin{theorem} Let $V$ be the GSK \eqref{Generalized Sine} with $p$, $g$, $F$ and $\gamma$ satisfying the assumptions of Section~\ref{subsec-hyp}.
+We now give the asymptotic behaviour of the Fredholm determinant in the $x\tend+\infty$ limit: \begin{theorem} Let $V$ be the GSK \eqref{generalised Sine} with $p$, $g$, $F$ and $\gamma$ satisfying the assumptions of Section~\ref{subsec-hyp}.
 Then, in the $x\tend +\infty$ limit, $\ln\det[I+V]$ behaves as

 with

 in which we have used the notations of Section~\ref{subsec-hyp}.
 The Barnes G-function \cite{BarnesDoubleGaFctn1,BarnesDoubleGaFctn2} admits the integral representation:

 and we denote $G(1,z)\equiv G(1+z)G(1-z)$. \end{theorem}